Devils You Know

-"Devils You Know" is the fourth episode of the third season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics organization S.H.I.E.L.D.
-(Strategic Homeland Intervention, Enforcement and Logistics Division), revolving around the character of Phil Coulson and his team of S.H.I.E.L.D. agents as they work with a rival organization to hunt Inhumans.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
+"Devils You Know" is the fourth episode of the third season of the American television series Agents of S.H.I.E.L.D.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows Phil Coulson and his team of S.H.I.E.L.D. agents as they work with a rival organization to hunt Inhumans.
+It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
 The episode was written by Paul Zbyszewski, and directed by Ron Underwood.

 Clark Gregg reprises his role as Coulson from the film series, and is joined by series regulars Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Nick Blood, Adrianne Palicki, and Henry Simmons.
 The visual effects for guest star Chad Lindberg's Inhuman character's abilities were provided by FuseFX.

 "Devils You Know" originally aired on ABC on October 20, 2015, and according to Nielsen Media Research, was watched by 3.85 million viewers.

 Plot

-Veteran Inhuman Alisha tracks down some old friends from Afterlife, Shane and Lori Henson, with the aim to recruit them into the Secret Warriors.
+Veteran Inhuman Alisha Whitley tracks down some old friends from Afterlife, Shane and Lori Henson, with the aim to recruit them into the Secret Warriors.
 Alisha sends a duplicate to Shane and Lori, learning they received an email from someone wanting to reunite the Afterlife Inhumans.
-The monstrous Inhuman Lash attacks and kills Shane, Lori, and the duplicate, traumatising the real Alisha.
-Daisy and Mack pursue Lash, while Coulson alerts Price, who sends an ATCU team to help, but they are unable to apprehend the Inhuman.
+The monstrous Inhuman Lash attacks and kills Shane, Lori, and the duplicate, traumatizing the real Alisha.
+Daisy Johnson and Alphonso "Mack" Mackenzie pursue Lash, while Phil Coulson alerts Rosalind Price, who sends an Advanced Threat Containment Unit (ATCU) team to help, but they are unable to apprehend the Inhuman.
 Daisy finds a virus in the email sent to the Hensons, and reluctantly share this with the ATCU, who have found dead Inhumans in the past who received the email, but failed to notice the virus.
 She traces the virus back to IT technician Dwight Frye.

-Kebo tells Hunter that Ward wants his help for a planned Hydra attack.
-Hunter tells May that as soon as he gets close enough, he will kill Ward.
-Coulson and Andrew are stunned when May arrives at the Playground to voice her concerns about Hunter, believing he is too personally involved in his mission, fixated on avenging Ward's attempted murder of Morse.
-She agrees to contact Coulson when Hunter knows where he is meeting Ward, so a SHIELD team can arrive to assist them against Hydra.
-Andrew apologises to May for breaking up with her and offers to explain, but she is uninterested, believing herself to be the problem.
+Kebo tells Lance Hunter that Grant Ward wants his help for a planned Hydra attack.
+Hunter tells Melinda May that as soon as he gets close enough, he will kill Ward.
+Coulson and Andrew Garner are stunned when May arrives at the Playground to voice her concerns about Hunter, believing he is too personally involved in his mission, fixated on avenging Ward's attempted murder of Bobbi Morse.
+She agrees to contact Coulson when Hunter knows where he is meeting Ward, so a S.H.I.E.L.D. team can arrive to assist them against Hydra.
+Andrew apologizes to May for breaking up with her and offers to explain, but she is uninterested, believing herself to be the problem.